BlokasLabs/modep-docs/MODEP-and-Pisound.md

 # MODEP and Pisound Sound Card

+Pisound is an ultra-low latency high-quality sound card and MIDI interface specially designed for Raspberry Pi pocket computers.
+You can find more information about Pisound [here](https://blokas.io/pisound).

 ## The Pisound’s Button

 Here is the list of functions you can achieve using Pisound’s button.